Never give up on a friend

 And when friends become like family you get to know all parts of a person, all of their hurts and sensitivity towards things.
 When that door is open it strengthens the bond and you can feel trust building up.

 When you see a friend in trouble you’re moved to help, you’re moved to intervene.
-But when that friend takes advantage of your help at time you’ve had enough.
+But when that friend takes advantage of your help, at times you’ve had enough.
 Although it may be frustrating to help someone who can’t seem to hop off the hamster wheel of their issues, we can’t lose hope.
 Maybe that person doesn’t have any hope, so they depend on you to help them.

 Isaiah 61:1 says “The spirit of the sovereign Lord is on me, because the Lord has anointed me to preach good news to the poor.”